Wavelet Galerkin Method for an Electromagnetic Scattering Problem: Introduction and Motivations

-In this paper, we consider an electromagnetic scattering from a large cavity problem presented in \cite{ABW02,BL14,BS05,DLSY18,DSZ13}, which is modeled by the following 2D Helmholtz equation \be \ee where $\ka > 0$ is a constant wavenumber, $\Gamma:=(0,1) \times \{1\}$, $f \in L_2(\Omega)$, $g \in H^{1/2}(\Gamma)$, $\nv$ is the unit outward normal, and \be \mathcal{T}(u):=\frac{\ia \ka}{2} \ddashint_0^1 \frac{1}{|x-x'|}H^{(1)}_1(\ka|x-x'|) u(x',1) dx', \ee where $\ddashint$ denotes the Hadamard finite part integral, and $H^{(1)}_1$ is the Hankel function of the first kind of degree $1$.
 In practice, such a scattering problem is often encountered in stealth/tracking technology.
 The Radar Cross Section (RCS) measures the detectability of an object by a radar system.
 The RCS of cavities in an object (e.g., a jet engine's inlet ducts, exhaust nozzles) contributes the most to the overall RCS of an object.
 Therefore, accurate measurements of the RCS of these cavities are important.
 This is where numerical methods for the scattering problem come into play.